kppamy/bull-bear/README.md

 ### Prediction backend
 - [x] outcomes have probabilities/odds
 - [x] prediction model
-- [ ] url/view to wager 1.0 on a prediction
+- [x] url/view to wager 1.0 on a prediction
+- [ ] prediction view checks and subtracts reputation
 - [ ] prediction updates odds
 - [ ] url/view to determine an event
 - [x] users have prediction currency